thiagodp/concordialang/doc/language/en.md

 ## File

+*Declares a reference to a file.*

+Notes:
+- Global declaration.
+- Allowed more than one declaration per file.
-A file is loaded into memory to be queried as a relational database table (with ANSI-SQL).
+- A file is loaded into memory to be queried as a relational database table (with ANSI-SQL).

 Example 1:
 ```